What is an SFC command?

 #Message 4: Windows Resource Protection found corrupt files but was unable to fix some of them.

-“The good copy of the system file can be obtained from another computer that is running the same version of Windows with your computer.
+“The good copy of the system file can be obtained from another computer that is running the same version of Windows as your computer.
 You can perform a System File Checker process on that computer to make sure the system file that you intend to copy is damage free.”

 Step 1: Type this below command and press Enter